felipendc/El_Capitan_CursorsMOD/README.md

 ***Manual installation processs.
 The simple and easy way:*** (Tested only on Xfce)

-'''Before hand: These installation steps were created and tested by me felipendc.
+>Before hand: These installation steps were created and tested by me felipendc.
-If you are having problems reference in new Issue.'''
+>If you are having problems reference in new Issue.

 <br>